DouglasDunn/FitForm/notes/goals/daily.md

 # 9/30/18
 (X) Create an edit profile page
 (X) Use the same route to create a profile to edit the profile, make necessary changes.
-() clear the errors after user submits or goes to a different page and comes back.
+(X) clear the errors after user submits or goes to a different page and comes back.
+() edit the dashboard to show the page based on if the user has goals or not.

+# 10/1/18
+(X) edit the dashboard to show the page based on if the user has goals or not.